resteasy/resteasy.github.io/_posts/2020-07-14-blog-microprofile-config-outOfBox.md

 ConfigSources are used to customize the configuration of a simple REST application that runs in Wildlfy, and discuss some of the nuances in their use.

-I have created a REST application whose endpoints use Microprofile-Configuration's APIs to retrieve the information Wildfly's implementation of this specification provides.
+I have created a REST application whose endpoints use MicroProfile-Configuration's APIs to retrieve the information WildFly's implementation of this specification provides.
-[SmallRye Config](https://smallrye.io/) is Wildfly's implementation of [Eclipse MicroProfile Config](https://github.com/eclipse/microprofile-config/).
+[SmallRye Config](https://smallrye.io/) is WildFly's implementation of [Eclipse MicroProfile Config](https://github.com/eclipse/microprofile-config/).